KishoreRam-M/TypeScript/data types in  ts .md

-Nice — I’ll be your TypeScript mentor for **everything about types, the type system, and enums**.
-I’ll walk you step-by-step from fundamentals → advanced type system features → real-world usage.
-Each concept includes a short, practical analogy, side-by-side JS vs TS examples, hands-on exercises, common mistakes & debugging tips, a short quiz, and at the end a mini-project that ties everything together.

-I avoided silly examples — everything below uses realistic scenarios (users, products, orders, APIs).
-Answer the quizzes as you go and I’ll guide you onward.

----

 # 1. How TypeScript → JavaScript works (short foundation)

 **Analogy:** TypeScript is a static safety checker and spec writer.
 It annotates your code and validates it at *compile-time*.
 When you build, the type annotations are removed; the runtime sees normal JavaScript.